Sunday, October 19, 2025

 Luba: Some kiddos, it can be as simple as an articulation disorder or a misplaced sound.
 We can fix that in a little bit.
 And also depending how well the child is able to focus in the session.

-That’s dependent on age, dependent, on behavior, dependent on, I don’t know what they ate today.
+That’s dependent on age, dependent on behavior, dependent on, I don’t know what they ate today.
 There’s so many variables.
 However, if you’re at the right place at the right time, solid eight to 12 weeks usually can in and out.
-But I’ve had long standing clients.
-Some people stay with us for a long time, just like you said.
+But I’ve had long-standing clients.
+Some people stay with us for a long time,

 Tonya: What’s the average age that you have children that are coming into to your practice?